heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/PRESENTATION.md

 ### Add members to the repository

-- Add your team members to the repository as collaborators
+- Add your team members to your repository as collaborators
-- This allows them to push directly to the repository
+- This allows them to push directly to your repository

 ![bg right w:60%](https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg)